indieBlog

 SB: I just finished a new script, so I’m really excited about that and I hope to make it— I hope this year, if people want to make it with me.
 I would say it’s in the same vein as The Boy Downstairs, but it’s more of a family ensemble.
 But the tone is romantic comedy.
 Right now I feel at least for my next film, that’s the world I want to stay in.
 I love romantic comedies and that’s probably what I’m always going to lean towards, but I’m certainly open to other genres.
 I also have been working on a horror-comedy for fun that I’ve been writing for myself.
 I’m definitely open to other things, but right now romantic comedy feels like home to me.

-Thanks to Sophie Brooks for talking with us about her film!
-Learn more about THE BOY DOWNSTAIRS at the FilmRise website, or on Facebook, Instagram, or Twitter.
+Thanks to Sophie Brooks for talking with us about THE BOY DOWNSTAIRS.
+Learn more about the film at the FilmRise website, or on Facebook, Instagram, or Twitter.

 This interview has been edited for clarity.